 - A nature center

 - Ten tennis courts

 - Three additional picnic areas

-Through the Special Purpose Local Option Sales Tax (SPLOST), the recreation commission received monies to be distributed over a five year period.
-This enabled the recreation commission to purchase 158 acres with a 26 acre lake in Covington, now know as Turner Lake Complex.
+Through the Special Purpose Local Option Sales Tax (SPLOST), the recreation department received monies to be distributed over a five year period.
+This enabled the recreation department to purchase 158 acres with a 26 acre lake in Covington, now know as Turner Lake Complex.

 Satellite parks resulting from the ten year master plan have been completed with dedications for citizens of Newton County:

 - Denny Dobbs Park

 - Mary Louise Fowler Park

 The Newton County Recreation Department has entered into an inter-governmental contract with the Newton County School Board regarding the use of the facilities.
 This agreement will be in effect from from January 1, 1997 for a period of five years.
 Because of the growth of our programs and the Newton County School System, the agreement enables cooperative use of facilities including, but not limited to:

 - Football Fields